-1.5 Definitions
+1.5.Definitions

 Cosmetic: Any substance or mixture intended to be placed in contact with the external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odors.

-Food Supplement: Products that are used to supplement the normal diet.
-Which contains ingredients, alone or in combination, may have a nutritional or physiological effect.
-Food supplements consists of one or more of the following components: vitamins, minerals, fatty acids, amino acids, enzymes, prebiotics and probiotics, collagen, dietary fibers, melatonin, propolis, pollen, herbs or food herbal extracts...etc
+Food Supplement: Used to supplement the normal diet, which contains ingredients, alone or in combination, that have a nutritional or physiological effect.
+They have different forms of packaging.
+A food supplements consists of one or mixture of the following components or others: vitamins, minerals, fatty acids, amino acids, enzymes, prebiotics and probiotics, collagen, dietary fibers, melatonin, propolis, pollen, herbs or food herbal extracts.